 How did you get away with this in the midst of a dictatorship?

 The police were paid off, of course.
 And the dictatorship made it all the more exciting.
-Everyone wanted a taste of freedom and I am of the opinion that whenever you enforce an ideology that's too hard, the people will rebel—it's just in our nature.
+Everyone wanted a taste of freedom, and I am of the opinion that whenever you enforce an ideology that's too hard, the people will rebel—it's just in our nature.
 So rebelling is what we did, in the crudest way possible.

 More sexual, more liberated, and eventually more sinister.
 At first, I assumed it was influences of Western freedom—with hippies constantly visiting northern parts of India and even Afghanistan—but I was wrong.
-The higher classes, social groups and orders have an almost sacred ritualistic view of sexuality with roots that are entrenched in history and tradition.
+The higher classes, social groups, and orders have an almost sacred ritualistic view of sexuality with roots that are entrenched in history and tradition.

 How sinister did these parties get?

 As I went in to the guest quarters, one of the servants was sweating and panicking, saying he had seen something he shouldn't have.
 He was scared.
-My initial reaction was, Okay, he must've seen two men having sex.
+My initial reaction was, OK, he must've seen two men having sex.
 But I was wrong.
 Apparently, one of the goons had give two of our dancers heroin, and one of them was convulsing.
 The culprit had left, shouting at one of the servants to clean up the mess.
 I sobered up, sharp, like waking into a strange nightmare.
 I could hear the ghazals being sung downstairs, and an English couple romping in the kitchen area.
 It was bizarre and frightening.

-Was the dancer okay?
+Was the dancer OK?

 I'd rather not talk about it.
 But I will say nobody at the party even bothered to ask how she was.
 That was extremely upsetting.
 It all ended in that bloody mess.

 How long had your parties gone for?